Apple Cinnamon Baked Oatmeal

 These oatmeal bars are also a great option for people with food allergies and dietary preferences.
 In addition to providing whole grains to keep you full, many oatmeal brands ensure that their oats remain gluten-free, and you can easily swap in non-dairy milk to accommodate vegan diets.

 Easy, sweet, filling, and versatile – these bars have it all!
+You might also love our blueberry banana baked oatmeal!

 What you need